BilalMaz/BilalMaz/README.md

 - 👋 Hi, I’m @BilalMaz
 - 👀 I’m interested in Cyber Security , Data Science , AI , Machine Learning , Cloud , Kubernetes
-- 🌱 I’m currently learning Data Science and AI / DevSecops
+- 🌱 I’m currently learning Data Science and AI / DevSecOps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Free and Open Source Curriculums
-- 📫 How to reach me ...
+- 📫 reach me @ bilalmaz2010@gmail.com

 <!---
 BilalMaz/BilalMaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.